RedhawkSDR/VITA49/README.md

-# REDHAWK USRP UHD
+# REDHAWK Basic Components rh.VITA49

 ## Description

-Contains the source and build scripts for the VITA49 Libraries There is source for both C++ and JAVA.
+Contains the source and build scripts for the VITA49 libraries There is source for both C++ and JAVA.

 ## REDHAWK Documentation